emistasis/emistasis/README.md

 # Welcome to My GitHub Profile!

-Hello! 👋 I'm Emmarie (emistasis), a Ph.D. candidate and data wrangler at Texas A&M. Here you'll find a collection of my code, contributions, and collaborations.
+Hello! 👋 I'm Emmarie, a Ph.D. candidate and data wrangler at Texas A&M. Here you'll find a collection of my code, contributions, and collaborations.

 ## About Me